Icon call

 • Online or written registration

-• Access to an internet-enabled device with a camera
+• Access to an internet-enabled device

-• Access to a stable internet connection
+• Stable internet connection

-"Fitness Trainer B-License"
+"Fitness Trainer B-License "

-You have specific questions about this course?
+Do you have questions about the course?

 Detailed Course Contents